martiabr/putti-plotter-plot/ideas.md

 - Grids of objects.
 Can be as simple as polygons or circles with randomly sampled sizes.
 Or e.g. create a cactus creator algorithm that generates random cacti (or any other random fun object).
 Or even just some abstract shapes consisting of points, lines and boxes.
 - Flow fields.
 - Trigonometric parametric curves.
+- Fun with hexagons.
+E.g. hexagon perspective pattern with fills?